jbernadas/screenshot_py3/README.rst

 The first part of this screenshot generator uses the sitemap_gen created by Bernhard Ehlers, which is the Python 3 port of code made by Vladimir Toncar and Pavel Dvorak.

-It has the following libraries as dependencies: PIL, Selenium, Reppy and ChromeDriver.
+It has the following libraries as dependencies: Pillow, Selenium, Reppy and ChromeDriver.

-To download PIL, Selenium and Reppy, use pip3.
+To download Pillow, Selenium and Reppy, use pip3.
+ChromeDriver has to be installed manually.
 ::
   pip3 install Pillow
   pip3 install selenium